karaokenite/karaokenite/README.md

-# Karaoke Nite! 🔮
+# Karaoke Nite 🔮

 ## What is Karaoke Nite?

-Karaoke Nite is a platform where everyone can sing their favorite tunes and hang out with their friends.
-It can be accessed via VR headset, PC, or mobile.
+Karaoke Nite is a platform where everyone can sing their favorite tunes and hang out with friends.
+It can be accessed using a VR headset or via the browser.

-## The Squad
+## Team

 - [@sonnynomnom](https://www.twitter.com/sonnynomnom)